 Renowned for launching and managing the careers of some of the most celebrated photographers and image-makers of the last three decades, CLM has established a reputation for enriching the careers of its artists commercially, while protecting the integrity of their work.

 Founded in London by Camilla Lowther in 1984, CLM is one of the most influential management agencies in the creative industry.
-Representing over 40 artists globally, across photography, styling, design and illustration, CLM has worked with Corrine Day, Nicola Formichetti , Katie Grand , Shona Heath , Michael Howells, Perry Ogden, Josh Olins , Rankin, Juergen Teller and Tim Walker , many of whom are still on its roster today.
+Representing over 40 artists globally, across photography, styling, design and illustration, CLM works with the likes of Katie Grand , Shona Heath , Michael Howells, Perry Ogden, Josh Olins , Rankin, Tim Walker and Juergen Teller .
+She also worked with the late photographer Corrine Day, who passed away in 2010.

 The agency was established in response to a new wave of journals that at the time were taking the industry by storm.
 Fashion photographers, stylists and agents were questioning and creating a whole new set of boundaries, reinventing their approach in line with titles such as The Face, Blitz, I-D, Arena and Interview — revolutionising image creation as we knew it at the time.